The L.O.V.E. Project

 "Creating safe spaces for girls of color"

 The L.O.V.E.
-Project is a program designed to provide girls of color with a safe and sacred space to learn more about themselves.
+Project provides girls of color a safe space to explore their experiences and goals.

 Our current partners include: